swcarpentry/python-novice-gapminder/episodes/18-style.md

 ## Document This

-Comments are useful for people to understand how the code works, when reading or editing existing code.
+Use comments to describe and help others understand potentially unintuitive sections or individual lines of code.
+They are especially useful to whoever may need to edit your code in the future, including yourself.

-Docstrings are more targeted to the end user of a library of code, and can be accessed using `help`.
+Use docstrings to document the expected inputs and outputs of a method or class, its purpose, assumptions and intended behavior.
+Docstrings are displayed when a user invokes the builtin `help` method on your method or class.

 Turn the comment in the following function into a docstring and check that `help` displays it properly.